mjaquiery/legUp/README.md

   so that you can identify spikes by onset time alone and simply read off the rest of the data.

 ## How to use it
-Download [legUp_v2.zip](https://github.com/mjaquiery/legUp/raw/master/legUp_v2.zip) and extract it to a sensible location.

-Run legUp_v2.exe located in the dist folder (.../legUp_v2/dist/legUp_v2.exe).
-Follow the onscreen instructions.
+Download [legUp_v2.exe](https://github.com/mjaquiery/legUp/raw/master/legUp_v2.exe) and run the program.
+You will probably have to tell your operating system that it is safe.
+Once the program starts, follow the onscreen instructions.

 ## How it works
 The program does the following for each file specified: